 - The next most important project is your own agency transformation.

 - Design and deliver ProjectYou as you would for your most demanding client.

 - Unleash your natural project passion, talent and abilities to make it happen.

-Ralph is an internationally recognised expert consultant on branding and experiential design and respected writer and speaker with over 20 years experience both client and agency side in the creative industries.
+Ralph is an internationally recognised independent expert on brand transformation, culture change and experience design.
+He is also a respected writer and speaker with over 30 years experience in the creative industries on both client and agency side.